mxcl/PromiseKit/Documentation/CommonPatterns.md

 }
 ```

-All PromiseKit handlers take an `on` parameter allowing you to choose the queue
+All PromiseKit handlers take an `on` parameter that lets you designate the dispatch queue
-the handler executes upon.
+on which to run the handler.
 The default is always the main queue.

 PromiseKit is *entirely* thread safe.

-> *Tip* with caution you can have all `then`, `map`, `compactMap`, etc. run on
+> *Tip*: With caution, you can have all `then`, `map`, `compactMap`, etc., run on
-a background queue, see `PromiseKit.conf`.
+a background queue.
+See `PromiseKit.conf`.
 Note that we suggest only changing
-the queue for the `map` suite of functions, thus `done` and `catch` will
+the queue for the `map` suite of functions, so `done` and `catch` will
-continue to run on the main queue which is *usually* what you want.
+continue to run on the main queue, which is *usually* what you want.

-## Failing Chains
+## Failing chains

-If an error occurs mid chain, simply throw:
+If an error occurs mid-chain, simply throw an error:

 ```swift
 firstly {